lenso-ai/reverse-image-search-api/README.md

 This project includes:

-- Usage examples of the Lenso.ai API
+- Usage examples of the Lenso.ai reverse image search API
 - JSON request/response formats
 - Authorization headers
 - Supported parameters and error responses

-The API allows developers to send images in base64 format and receive search results based on face similarity or predefined categories such as duplicates or landmarks.
+The API allows developers to send images in base64 format and receive search results based on face similarity or predefined categories such as duplicates or places.

 ---
 ## 🛡️ Authorization